interval/server/README.md

 Interval Server is the central node used to run applications developed with the [Interval SDK](https://github.com/interval/interval-node).

-**Note:** Previously Interval Server was only available as a closed-source cloud service.
+**🚧 Note:** Previously Interval Server was only available as a closed-source cloud service.
 Now, it is possible to run an instance yourself.
 This is a new direction for the Interval project and the fully open-source/self-hosted Interval Server application is still in early phases of development.
 If you encounter an issues setting up an Interval Server instance, please let us know by opening an issue!

 ## Pre-requisites

 ### Required dependencies

+#### Database

 Interval Server requires a Postgres database to work.
 In the future, especially for local development, we may ease this requirement.

 We have tested Interval Server with Postgres versions 11.x and 12.x.
 Newer versions should work, but we do not plan to support anything older than 11.x.

+#### Node.js

+Interval Server is a pure Node.js application.
+Node.js version 16 or higher is required to run Interval Server.

 ### Optional dependencies